malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a living room with a couch and a television
 --------------------
-Styled: a living room with a couch and a television
+Styled: i will have a little ere i can do with a good thing i will be a villain
 --------------------